aliciacyy/personality/src/content/docs/en/introduction.md

 ## MBTI

 I'm ISTJ on 16personalities, but ISTP on Dimensional.
+Leaning more towards ISTJ though.